The Current AI Healthcare Landscape: From Experimental to Essential

 - Document consent for AI use in medical records

-AI as a Diagnostic Tool vs. Autonomous System
+AI as Diagnostic Tool vs. Autonomous System

 Implementation Best Practices for Healthcare Organizations

-1. Establish Governance Structure
+Establish Governance Structure

 - Develop policies for AI procurement, implementation, and monitoring